openpnp/openpnp/GcodeDriver.md

-# Pre-Release Warning: This feature is not yet finished.
-The documentation is not complete.
-See https://github.com/openpnp/openpnp/issues/106

 GcodeDriver is a universal driver that makes it possible to configure complex machines and add-on hardware such as feeders without having to write any custom driver code.
 All configuration is done through commands in the configuration files.

 GcodeDriver introduces a new concept to OpenPnP drivers: Sub-Drivers.
 Sub-Drivers allow you to embed multiple drivers in your configuration and each one can control a different device.